Craigspaz/GameSaveManager/readme.md

 1. Rename sample-config.json to config.json
 1. Edit config.json to the desired settings
 1. Add a scheduled task in Windows to run on a schedule the way you would like it to run

+With Install Script In Source:
+1. Clone this repo
+1. Edit sample-config.json to be the configuration file you want
+1. Run install.ps1 (It will copy the files to %appdata%/GameSaveManager and it will add a scheduled task to task scheduler)